projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 Known Limitations
 *****************
-* The cursor is not visible with the GVG-g local display.
+* The cursor is not visible with the GVT-g local display.

 Explanation for acrn-dm popular command lines
 *********************************************

 .. note:: You can use these acrn-dm command lines according to your real requirements.

+* *-s 2,passthru,0/2/0,gpu*:
+  This is GVT-d, to passthrough VGA controller to Windows.
+  You may need to change 0/2/0 to match the bdf of the VGA controller on your platform.

 * *-s 3,ahci,hd:/root/img/win10.img*:
   This is the hard disk onto which to install Windows 10.